Explore Faith – Meet People – Deepen Your Discipleship

 - Friday Men’s Bible Study (noon) —Friday noon group of men who study and discuss the Bible.

 - The Portico Chorus (1 p.m. first Sunday of each month) – a community chorus (members both with and without disabilities) that is a multi-generational and non-audition, social/performance group.

 - Morning Joe – Come have a cup of coffee at The Portico Cafe to shape the conversation and message for the Sunday evening gathering.
 The group will look at the text for the upcoming Sunday.
 (Tuesdays, The Portico Cafe Room, 7:30-8:30 a.m.)

-- On Being – A Civil Conversations Project – A weekly conversation centered around NPR’s On Being’s “Civil Conversations Project” (http://www.civilconversationsproject.org).
-For more information, please contact Michelle Schumacher (813.363.3970).
+- On Being – A Civil Conversations Project – A monthly conversation centered around NPR’s On Being’s “Civil Conversations Project” (http://www.civilconversationsproject.org).
+Learn more and view weekly topics.

 - Community Yoga – Gather for meaningful yoga practice in our new Community Hall.
 All levels welcome.
 (6 p.m.
-Tuesdays beginning March 7).
+Tuesdays).

 Ready to sign up?
 Contact Justin LaRosa, Minister of The Portico campus.

 The “Supper Club” meets 6:30 – 8 p.m.
 Thursdays in Magnolia.